 Number of enterprises

 The number of enterprises consists of a count of the number of enterprises involved in trade during at least a part of the reference period.
-For intra-EU trade, VAT data are used to identify the smallest traders (and to estimate their trade value), which are exempted from Intrastat reporting.
-These traders account for a limited share of the trade value.
-In line with the legal requirements, this share should not exceed 3 % of the total value of the intra-EU exports and 7 % of the total value of the intra-EU imports.
-However in terms of number of enterprises the smallest enterprises below threshold trade make the majority.
+For intra-EU trade, VAT data are used to estimate the number of traders and trade value of the smallest traders which are exempted from Intrastat reporting.
+These traders account for a limited share of the trade value – at most 3 % of the total value of the intra-EU exports and 7 % of the total value of the intra-EU imports – but in terms of number of enterprises they consist of the majority.

 Partner country